Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## traceroute

-Each packet has a "time to lie (TTL)" packet which specifys the number of hops it is allowed to travel.
+Each packet has a "time to live (TTL)" packet which specifys the number of hops it is allowed to travel.
 Many devices send a response when TTL gets 0.

 - `traceroute`: sends packet with increasing TTL values and measure the RTT of any packet that gets a response

 ## Throughput

-- Throughput: the amount of data (bits/s) that can be transmitted etween hosts
+- Throughput: the amount of data (bits/s) that can be transmitted between hosts
 - bottleneck node: the minimum throughput device on a path

 A bottleneck node is usually the access network.
 For example, if I send data from my laptop through my wifi to Google server, the bottleneck node is highly propably my own wifi.
 The internet backbone usually has a big capacity so is rarely a bottleneck.

 # 3 Application Layer

-Q: TCP - stream?

 ## Application Layer

-1. Application layer is the highest layer, but it need to interace with lower layers:
+1. Application layer is the highest layer, but it needs to interace with lower layers:

    - get IP address from network layer